Nu11ifier/BlueTeamToolset/README.md

 # HackersToolset
-Repository for bunch of tools for hacking, threat intelligence, etc.
+Repository with bunch of tools for hacking, threat intelligence, etc.